MekongDelta-mind/de_zoomcamp_2023_capstone/README.md

 The data would be monthly generated and from the business persepective it is fruitful to ingest the data monthly rather than weekly or daily.
 Therefore we are using here the Batch processing way of ingesting the data.
 For the time being once the postgres and pgadmin is setup , we need to run the docker commands manually to ingest the data.
-Also there is no scheduling( monthly ) done yet.
-Both can be done using the Prefect parameterized flow and Prefect scheduling feature.
+Prefect is being used to create the flow to ingest the data by running it locally.

 ## Data warehouse